 In Appendix B we explore the mechanisms that led to the large demand shifts by examining how the "winners" used their additional funds.
-Our evidence indicates that students likely shifted toward the "winners" because they hired more experienced and better teachers.
+Our evidence indicates that students likely shifted toward the "winners" because they hired more teachers and increased the average teacher experience and quality.
 Using the School-Based Expenditure Reports to compare expenditures across different categories for "winners" and "losers," we find that schools used \$0.59 of each marginal dollar on teacher salaries and benefits.
 This represented a shift toward spending money on teachers as just \$0.36 of the average dollar was spent on teachers.

-The spending on teachers combined hiring more teachers and employing more expensive (experienced) teachers.
-30,31
+The FSF dollars were also disproportionately spent on instructional support services, which includes after-school activities.
+The spending on teachers combined hiring more teachers and employing more expensive (experienced) teachers.^{25,26}